azdavis/azdavis.net/posts/en/define-pl-03.md

 In this post, we'll add product types.
 These are often called "structs", "records", or "tuples" in real programming languages.

-We can use product types to combine multiple types into a single type.
+A product type is a combination of multiple types.
 For instance, if we want to return multiple values from a function, we can have the function's return type be a product type.

 ## Syntax